 NAN has a permanent collection of contemporary (in the sense of this current time) needlework which is housed at the Gregg Museum of Art & Design at North Carolina State University in Raleigh, North Carolina.
 This is an ongoing and growing collection which began when NAN was part of the Valentine Museum in Richmond, VA.
 A few works from the collection are selected for display each year at The Exemplary.
 Click on any of the images below for a larger view and to step through a slide show.
 Scroll to the bottom of the page for more information about the Collection.

 The permanent collection includes pieces from several sources:

 - Original works created by candidates who are finishing their Level II Teachers’ Certification.
-The NAN Board makes the decision to accession items, upon the recommendation of the Director and Assistant Director of Teachers’ Certification, decide to accession a candidate’s work.
+The NAN Board may, upon the recommendation of the Director and Assistant Director of Teachers’ Certification, decide to accession a candidate’s work.
 This is the highest honor bestowed on a NAN Teachers’ Certification candidate.